Botanica’s bean tartine with sage-pistachio pesto

 Botanica calls their special menu item “lady-powered tartine” featuring ingredients from other female-owned businesses (like us!).
 The sage-pistachio pesto is so tasty, you’ll be glad to have leftovers.
 From Botanica: “It’s not overly aromatic or aggressive, thanks to the savory, anchoring effect of garlicky oil and sweet, buttery pistachios.
 You’ll want to pair it with many things (eggs, fish, roasted vegetables), but it’s especially wonderful with beans.”

-- Flavor with: 4 garlic cloves (smashed), 2 bay leaves
+- Bean aromatics: 4 garlic cloves, 2 bay leaves

 - 2 cups extra-virgin olive oil plus more for blending

 - 16 cloves garlic, thinly sliced